Historical Fiction

 As Whitehead brilliantly re-creates the terrors of the antebellum era, he weaves in the saga of our nation, from the brutal abduction of Africans to the unfulfilled promises of the present day.
 The Underground Railroad is both the gripping tale of one woman's will to escape the horrors of bondage—and a powerful meditation on the history we all share.

-Look for Colson Whitehead’s bestselling new novel, Harlem Shuffle! - The American Queen
+Look for Colson Whitehead’s bestselling new novel, Harlem Shuffle! - The Life of Herod the Great: A Novel

 The American Queen